FAQ about Redistricting

 You must vote at your designated polling place on Election Day.
 However, you may vote at any of the four convenient Early Voting locations in Wilson County during Early Voting.
 Early Voting is convenient, fast and you avoid the possibility of missing your opportunity to vote on Election Day for any unforeseen reason.

-Am I still represented by the Commissioner, School Board Member, and State Representative etc. that were elected in 2008 or 2010 even though I am in a new district now?
+Am I still represented by the School Board Member even though I am in a new zone now?

 How do I know where to vote or which offices I can vote for?

-What if I do not receive a BLUE voter registration card?
+What if I do not receive a GREEN voter registration card?

-You may not receive a new Blue voter card if any of these conditions apply to you:
+You may not receive a new GREEN voter card if any of these conditions apply to you:

 · Your address has changed from the one on your registration